QuantEcon/lecture-source-jl/README.md

   2. Execute all of the notebooks with `./run-all-notebooks.sh`.
 This will take a long-time the first execution.
   3. `cd` to the `/notebooks` directory, and run `jupyter lab` to examine them.

+## Contributing

+All contributions should be made through PR.
+If you aren't an admin on the repo, you might need an admin review before the PR is mergeable.
+You can request reviews from the right hand dropdown.

 ## Development Tools